 There are many types of mulch that can be used as winter mulch to insulate your hibiscus plant.
 Some people buy winter mulch from a store, but you could use pine straw or compost if you’d rather go that route.

-If you see your plant form buds and then drop them, then you shouldn’t worry.
+If you see your plant form buds and then drop them, you shouldn’t worry.
 This is actually normal during the winter and it occurs due to the stress that the plant is under.

 Protecting your plant in this fashion should allow it to make it through just fine.
 When the spring comes, you’ll be able to see gorgeous flowers once again since you protected the plant to the best of your ability.